Asbestos Exposure Lawyer

 The Westinghouse Electric Company has been a large American electric and power generation conglomerate for many years.
 The company employed thousands of workers, manufacturing a wide variety of products, from home appliances to steam turbines for ships.
-Westinghouse had production sites in Mansfield, Cleveland and Columbus.
+Westinghouse had production sites in the following locations:

 Asbestos was used in so many electric products, and in manufacturing sites because it is an effective insulator and heat resistant material.
 It was considered the perfect insulation and packing material for many years, until health agencies began reporting the deadly consequences of its widespread use.

 Workers regularly exposed to asbestos can develop scarring in the lungs, leading to asbestosis, lung cancer and mesothelioma.
-These illnesses take many years to surface, so any former worker at an Ohio Westinghouse Electric Company plant should be cognizant of continuing medical issues.
+These illnesses take many years to surface, so any former worker at a Westinghouse Electric Company plant should be cognizant of continuing medical issues.

 Any formerly exposed worker at Westinghouse Electric Co. could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.

-Joe Lyon is a highly-rated Cincinnati asbestos lawyer and Ohio personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.
+Joe Lyon is a highly-rated asbestos lawyer and personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.

 Any consumer or worker handling asbestos products manufactured by Westinghouse could be at risk of later developing serious related illnesses.
 Workers were exposed to asbestos in several different industries, including those in electrical, construction and shipbuilding.